amamory/teste-rtd/docs/source/building/index.rst

 types, variable number of bytes for the payload, and a final byte with checksum.
 Each functionality in the Arduino board has a corresponding message type.

 .. image:: package.png

+When the user adds a new functionality to the robot, he/she has to define a new message type and adapt both the firmware and the driver to handle this new message.
+The firmware and driver codes have comments to give clues to the user as in where to change.

 Finnaly, to make your robot work you'll need to upload the `.ino file <https://github.com/lsa-pucrs/donnie-assistive-robot-sw/blob/devel/firmware/donnie/firmware/firmware.ino>`__ into the arduino.